Spaced Repetition for Exams: The Science of Long-Term Retention

 Switching to spaced repetition for exams requires a bit of a mindset shift.
 It’s a marathon, not a sprint.
 You can't start this the night before.

-- Start Early: The magic of spacing needs time to breathe.
-Try to start your review cycles at least 4–6 weeks before a big exam.
+1. Start Early: Spacing requires time to be effective.
+Start your review cycles at least 4 to 6 weeks before a major exam.

-- Break It Down: Don't try to memorize a whole chapter at once.
-Break it into "atomic concepts"—tiny, bite-sized facts.
-Using The Feynman Technique is a great way to make sure you actually understand these pieces before you start the clock.
+2. Break It Down: Do not try to memorize a whole chapter at once.
+Break it into atomic concepts: small, specific facts.
+Using The Feynman Technique ensures you understand these pieces before you start the clock.

-- Be Consistent: Spaced repetition lives and dies by the "backlog."
-If you skip a few days, the reviews pile up and become overwhelming.
-Make it a non-negotiable part of your morning or evening.
+3. Be Consistent: Spaced repetition relies on avoiding a backlog.
+If you skip days, reviews pile up and become overwhelming.
+Make it a regular part of your morning or evening.

 SuperKnowva: Automating Your Path to Mastery